Logo

 How Can We Help? - Contact Us

-Counselling can be highly effective in reducing or stopping unwanted habits.
-Techniques such as Cognitive Behavioural Therapy (CBT), Habit Reversal Therapy (HRT), emotional regulation, and mindfulness-based strategies help individuals understand triggers, develop alternative behaviours, and reduce the urge to engage in the habit.
-At iTT, our counsellors provide a compassionate, structured approach to help clients regain control and create long-term, positive change.
+Talking therapies can be highly effective in reducing or stopping unwanted habits.
+Techniques such as Cognitive Behavioural Therapy (CBT), emotional regulation, and mindfulness-based strategies help individuals understand triggers, develop alternative behaviours, and reduce the urge to engage in the habit.
+At iTT, our therapists provide a compassionate, structured approach to help clients regain control and create long-term, positive change.

-We want to ensure that all of our patients receive the information they need to make an informed decision about their treatment.
-If you have any questions or if you require assistance with anything, please let us know.
+We want to ensure that all of our clients receive the information they need to make an informed decision about their therapy.
+If you are ready to start your journey with us please contact us.

 iTT Logo - Footer